-How long did it take to renovate your home?
+How long did it take to renovate your Scarsdale home?

-From demo to move in day the renovation took 9 months.
+From demo to move-in day our Scarsdale home renovation took 9 months.
 We did not anticipate it taking that long, but there were some hiccups along the way.
-We were also planning a wedding and getting married during these 9 months and commuting in from the city on the weekends to work on the house so all of those things caused some unexpected delays.
+We were also planning a wedding and getting married during these 9 months and commuting in from New York City on the weekends to work on the house so all of those things caused some unexpected delays.

 You did a lot of the work yourself, can you tell us more about it?

-We did all of the demo ourselves – it was my husband, myself, and my father in law and it was a lot less fun than they make it look on television!
 We also did all of the tiling for 3 bathrooms and some painting.
-However, at the very end we needed to move in because our lease was up so we hired a local crew to help with the painting.
-We also outsourced electrical work and plumbing.
+However, at the very end, we needed to move in to our Scarsdale home because our lease in our NYC apartment was up, so we hired a local crew to help with the painting.
+We also outsourced electrical work and plumbing work.

 How did you find your contractor?
 What suggestions do you have in finding a contractor?

-Do you consider your renovation to have gone smoothly?
+Do you consider your Scarsdale home renovation to have gone smoothly?
 If not, what happened?
 Any lessons we can learn from this?

-You mentioned a few hiccups along the way- can you elaborate on this?
+You mentioned a few hiccups along the way during your home renovation- can you elaborate on this?

 Another hiccup we had was finding unexpected issues during the demolition.
 For example, we were tearing down a bathroom shower and found out that the entire floor underneath was completely wet and rotted through…that was a scary experience thinking that someone could have just fallen through the shower floor at any point had we not demolished it!
-It’s definitely necessary to anticipate having some issues along the way and needing to make changes to your budget!
+It’s definitely necessary to anticipate having some issues during your home renovation and needing to make changes to your budget!

 We didn’t hire a designer, but that’s probably because I secretly want to be on HGTV!
 I found a ton of inspiration from Pinterest and online research.
 We wanted a “Transitional” style home which is a mix of traditional and contemporary and I think we’ve done a pretty good job of achieving that.